Red-Rapious/Elements-LaTeX/README.md

 ## Using Elements LaTeX on macOS
 Simply download [the latest release](https://github.com/Red-Rapious/Elements-LaTeX/releases) and install it.
 MacOS will probably block the app opening because "the developper isn't identified".
 Until I sign the application with an Apple Developper Account, you can work around by clicking Show in Finder and `Ctrl + click` on the app icon.

 To compile a document, you'll need to have a LaTeX installation.
-I recommend [XeLaTeX](https://www.tug.org/xelatex/), but you can use any other LaTeX installation as long as the `pdflatex` command is available.
+You can download it [on the official website](https://www.latex-project.org/get/), but you can use any other LaTeX installation as long as the `pdflatex` command is available.

 ## Building the project from source
 Start by [installing `Node.js`](https://nodejs.org/en/download/) and `git` if not already done.
 Type the following commands to clone the `Elements-LaTeX` repository and install the dependencies: